psyplot/psy-maps/README.rst

 Welcome to the psyplot plugin for visualizations on a map.
 This package uses the cartopy_ package to project the plots that are made with the psy-simple_ plugin to an earth-referenced grid.
-It's main plot methods are the :attr:`~psyplot.project.ProjectPlotter.mapplot` and :attr:`~psyplot.project.ProjectPlotter.mapvector` plot methods which can plot rectangular and triangular plots.
+It's main plot methods are the mapplot_ and mapvector_ plot methods which can plot rectangular and triangular plots.

 See the full documentation on